-The chances are: every single one of us has spent a seemingly endless amount of time stuck in the ‘plank’ position shown above.
-When I first began weight training for rugby as a starry eyed teen we did every kind of plank variation imaginable.
+The chances are that every single one of us has spent a seemingly endless amount of time stuck in the ‘plank’ position shown above.
+When I first began weight training for rugby as a starry-eyed teen, we did every kind of plank variation imaginable.

-We did it for time, we moved in circles, we added weights, and even at times placed each other on our backs, to increase the resistance and improve our core strength.
+We did it for time; we moved in circles, added weights, and even at times placed each other on our backs to increase resistance and improve our core strength.

 Was it all a waste of time?
 Probably, if truth be told.

-Though one can feel the effects of the plank on their abdominals almost instantly, any pain I suffered from having a week ‘core’, that oh so mercurial term, was eventually solved through copious amounts of squats, deadlifts, reverse hyper extensions and back extensions combined with strict cable crunches and hanging leg raises.
+Though one can feel the effects of the plank on their abdominals almost instantly, any pain I suffered from having a weak ‘core’, that oh so mercurial term, was eventually solved through copious amounts of squats, deadlifts, reverse hyperextension, and back extensions combined with strict cable crunches and hanging leg raises.
 If these exercises don’t challenge your core, I’d suggest re-evaluating your form.

-Now in any case it’s undeniable that the plank exercise has become a mainstay in the fitness community over the past two decades.
-Though fading out in my own gym, at least somewhat, it’s still used by numerous personal trainers and classes the world over.
+In any case, it’s undeniable that the plank exercise has become a mainstay in the fitness community over the past two decades.
+Though it’s fading out in my own gym, at least somewhat, it’s still used by numerous personal trainers and classes the world over.
 This leads us to the point of today’s post.
-Who invented the plank exercise and how did it become so damn popular?
+Who invented the plank exercise, and how did it become so damn popular?
 Furthermore, is it actually beneficial?
 I’ll put my own prejudices aside as best I can for the last point.

-Now as someone currently doing a PhD on physical culture in the early twentieth-century, I like to think that I can at least research.
-If nothing else, and there is very little else, I can use the Google machine as a force of good.
+As someone currently doing a PhD on physical culture in the early twentieth century, I like to think that I can at least do some research.
 As is so often the case, trying to uncover the history of certain exercises smashes my fragile ego into so many pieces.
 This is a very roundabout way of saying that I simply cannot pinpoint when the plank exercise was invented.

-Now from spending several days on this point, a common theme has emerged.
-Specifically, people have cited Joseph Pilates, the man behind the Pilates school of training as the inventor of the plank.
-Unlike modern iterations, which valorise the amount of time held in this position, Pilates supposedly used the exercise for reps and strength as opposed to endurance.
-When people cite Pilates as the precursor, they’re generally referring to the Leg Pull Front exercise shown below, which again cards on the table, I have no real experience of.
+After spending several days on this point, a common theme has emerged.
+Specifically, people have cited Joseph Pilates, the man behind the Pilates school of training, as the inventor of the plank.
+Unlike modern iterations, which valorize the amount of time held in this position, Pilates supposedly used the exercise for reps and strength as opposed to endurance.
+When people cite Pilates as the precursor, they’re generally referring to the Leg Pull Front exercise shown below, which, again, cards on the table, I have no real experience with.

 So, the Pilates system of training emerged in the 1920s, the story of which we’ll cover in a later post, which definitely seems to lend credence to claims that Joseph Pilates invented a plank-esque exercise.

-Another thought which struck me was the invention of the burpee.
-Try and remember the last time you did a round of Burpees, I usually block it out, but try.
-One segment of the move includes a plank style hold in the push up position.
+Another thought that struck me was the invention of the burpee.
+Try to remember the last time you did a round of burpees.
+I usually block it out, but try.
+One segment of the move includes a plank-style hold in the push-up position.
 As we know from previous blog posts, the Burpee was promoted in the late 1930s and early 1940s by Mr. Royal H. Burpee, possibly the greatest name of all time.
-Even if Pilates bested Burpee, a sentence I never thought I’d write, by a decade or so, it’s possible to say that combined both men helped to promote early precursors of the plank.
+Even if Pilates bested Burpee, a sentence I never thought I’d write, by a decade or so, it’s possible to say that combined, both men helped to promote early precursors of the plank.

-What happens in the following decades has proven the greatest mystery to me.
-Both Pilates and the Burpee continued to be used but we were a long way from the ‘Core’ craze which seemed to hold the plank exercise at its forefront.
+What happened in the following decades has proven to be the greatest mystery to me.
+Both pilates and the burpee continued to be used, but we were a long way from the ‘Core’ craze, which seemed to hold the plank exercise at its forefront.
 What happened?

-If you’ve been having around the dark recesses of the internet occupied by the lifting community the chances are that you’ve come across Dr. Stuart McGill at some point in time.
-Based at the University of Waterloo in Canada, McGill’s life work seems to be the eradication of lower and general back pain as well as the promotion of spine friendly abdominal work.
-Whether we know it or not, McGill’s work over the past two and a half decades has had a substantial impact on the lifting community.
-Thanks in part to him, my beloved Russian Twists have largely become a thing of the past and even the traditional sit up has come under fire.
+If you’ve been around the dark recesses of the internet occupied by the lifting community, chances are that you’ve come across Dr. Stuart McGill at some point.
+Based at the University of Waterloo in Canada, McGill’s life work seems to be the eradication of lower and general back pain as well as the promotion of spine-friendly abdominal work.
+We have seen McGill’s work over the past two and a half decades have a substantial impact on the lifting community.
+Thanks in part to him, my beloved Russian twists have largely become a thing of the past, and even the traditional sit-up has come under fire.

-When McGill speaks, people listen and this is precisely why our story now comes to him.
-As early as 1999 McGill was co-publishing work on bridges and side bridges in relation to stabilising the lower back.
-By 2003, McGill himself was producing work for personal trainers directly related to the plank and side plank exercises (See here).
+When McGill speaks, people listen, and this is precisely why our story now comes to him.
+As early as 1999, McGill was co-publishing work on bridges and side bridges in relation to stabilizing the lower back.
+By 2003, McGill himself was producing work for personal trainers directly related to the plank and side plank exercises (see here).

 From the McGill 2003 paper cited above.